Telcoin-Association/telcoin-laboratories-contracts/spec.md

   - In such an attack however they take on risk of impermanent loss so long as their position is open, which could potentially be substantial losses of capital not worth the extra voting weight gained via attack.
 Further, if large liquidity positions are opened in suspicious context, the vote creation action can be simply delayed by the TelX council to dissuade the attacker by subjecting them to indefinite periods of impermanent loss.
 This may be an acceptable nuance of the spec

 - TEL contract position is stored in `telcoinPosition` but the position is just determined by sorting address numerically.

   - Storing of TEL contract position requires manual tx from `SUPPORT_ROLE` which can provide incorrect params such as `TEL == address(0x0)`.
 This could instead be performed as part of a `beforeInitialize` v4 hook call to `TELxIncentiveHook` during `PoolManager::initialize()`

+todo:
+subscribe() checks that LP is staked on TELx plugin: make call to stakingPlugin to check for stake voting weight calculation uses total value of position not just TEL side (but still denominated in a TEL amount based on TEL price- requires conversion of the non-TEL side's value to TEL terms) voting weight call from snapshot should return zero if positions are not staked on TELx (check TELx staking plugin) fees should be tracked in the v4 hook itself on each modifyLiquidity, this makes fee data more visible & available for rewards script hook's rewards ledger could benefit from a block record a la TANIP-1 to keep tabs on the `lastRewardsBlock`.
+This could further be linked to the fee tracking, but since fee tracking is lazily updated it might not be worthwhile